Django Kill... If you Live Shoot (1967)

 The Film

-The storyline takes a relatively simple Western story (a man returning to seek revenge on people who betrayed him) but twists it into a moral tale on the danger of greed - almost everyone who dies in the film was either trying to get the gold, or killed by someone who wanted it.
-From the strange atmosphere in the town to Mr. Sorrow and his band of homo-sexual S&M cowboys, this film is very strange and distinctive - the ending is just weird and leaves a lot of questions unanswered, but given the film's overall atmosphere, is quite fitting.
-Pacing is incredibly slow and there are few action scenes, there is however a lot of characterisation and interplay between the various townspeople.
-Ultimately, the slow pacing does take its toll, and the film is very hard to sit through at times and does drag in places.
+The storyline takes a relatively simple Western story (a man returning to seek revenge on people who betrayed him) but twists it into a moral tale on the danger of greed - almost everyone who dies in the film was either trying to get the gold, or killed by someone who wanted it - along with a heavy dose of surrealism.
+From the strange atmosphere in the town to Mr. Sorrow and his band of homosexual S&M cowboys, the storyline is very strange and distinctive, building to a simply weird ending which leaves a lot of questions unanswered, but given the film's overall atmosphere is quite fitting.
+Pacing is incredibly slow and there are few action scenes so the film does drag in places, there is however plenty of characterisation and effective interplay between the various townspeople.

-In Brief:
+In Brief

-Ray Lovelock - the star of cult euro-zombie favourite
+Ray Lovelock - the star of cult euro-zombie favourite Living Dead at the Manchester Morgue (1974)

-Any sex?
+Any sex or nudity?
 Some implied but nothing seen.

+Who is it for?
 Recommended for any Spaghetti Western fans who have 'seen it all', not for newcomers.

 The DVD